Banff Jasper Collection

 Many travellers combine a visit to Jasper with a following trip to Banff National Park.
 Luckily, one of the most scenic drives in the world, the Icefields Parkway, spans both national parks and is the main route connecting Jasper, Banff and Lake Louise.

 There are plenty of sights worth stopping for along this journey, the most impressive being the Columbia Icefield.
-Here, you can experience the Columbia Icefield Adventure and Skywalk—two unforgettable experiences in the heart of the Canadian Rockies.
+Here, you can experience the Columbia Icefield Adventure and Skywalk — two unforgettable experiences in the heart of the Canadian Rockies.
 An Ice Explorer will bring you to the top of a 10,000-year-old icefield sheet, where you can then stand over a thousand feet of glacial ice for yourself.
 Then, test your fears on a glass-pathed lookout, as the Sunwapta Valley sweeps out from beneath your feet.

 A family poses for a photo on an icefield

 From here, continue south towards Banff and Lake Louise, or drive north and then east back to Edmonton via Jasper.
-Either way, your drive will be full of more scenery and time to reflect on the memories you've gathered during your 3-day adventure!
+Either way, your drive will be full of more scenery and time to reflect on the memories you've gathered during your three-day adventure!

 More Stories Like This